DESKTOPGOOOSE/Microslop-Offic-2069/README.md

 The worst Office bootleg you have ever seen.

 nah fuck that its the best office bootleg you have ever seen

+This has been discontinued, and we're working on Microslop Ploos.